-The Executive Risk Committee ("ERC") and Asset & Liability Committee ("ALCO") supports the BRMC in the market and liquidity risk management oversight.
+The Executive Risk Committee ("ERC") together with the Asset and Liability Committee ("ALCO") supports the Board Risk Management Committee ("BRMC") in the market and liquidity risk management oversight.
 These committees review the Bank's market and liquidity risk management framework and policies, aligns risk management with business strategies and planning and recommends actions to ensure that the risk remains within established risk tolerance level.